-Until a few years ago, I never knew what the deal was with those illegible labels on the back of skin care products.
-Do you?
+Until a few years ago, I never knew what the deal was with those unreadable labels on the back of skincare products.
+Did you?

-When I started my personal search for 100% natural skin care, I really couldn't see the forest for the trees: ecocert, natrue, fair trade... and many other quality marks.
+When I started my personal search for 100% natural skincare, I really couldn't see the forest for the trees: ecocert, natrue, fairtrade... and many other quality marks.
 But I also read: Dimethicone, Allantoin, cyclowattes?
-And many ingredients that are completely unrecognizable to me.
+And many more ingredients that were completely unrecognizable to me.
 Should I look them all up in a dictionary?

-We all put a lot on our faces and let's be honest: I don't think most people know what you are actually putting on your face, what the quality marks stand for and what the terms 'natural based' do or do not mean.
+We all put a lot of products on our faces and to be honest: I don't think most of us know what we actually put on our faces, what the quality marks stand for and what the terms 'natural based' do or do not mean.

-Do you ever pay attention to quality marks when you want to purchase something?
-Well, I have looked into it carefully, because with Food for Skin we wanted to certify and I can tell you: there is a lot that is good, unfortunately there are also quality marks of the type “We at WC duck recommend WC duck”, in other words: quality marks created by chemical companies.
-So do some research if you think that a quality mark is really important and go to those websites and look up additional information.
-Personally, my research has completely turned me off to the fact that it is important to have a quality mark.
-I'm definitely in favor of high and clear standards, that could clarify a lot, but just like with chocolate (coincidentally my previous job) there is a jumble of quality marks for skin care at the moment.
+Do you ever pay attention to quality marks when you want to buy something?
+Well, I have delved into it thoroughly, because with Food for Skin we wanted to certify and I can tell you: there is a lot of good, unfortunately there are also quality marks of the type "We from WC duck advise WC duck", in other words: quality marks created by chemical companies.
+So really do some research if you think that a quality mark is really important and go to those websites and search for extra information.
+Personally, my research has completely disabused me of the fact that it is important to have a quality mark.
+I am absolutely in favor of high and clear standards, that could clarify a lot, but just like with chocolate (coincidentally my previous job) it is a tangle of quality marks for skin care at the moment.

 As mentioned, standards and control are absolutely important.
-But even the strictest certifiers may still contain certain % of ingredients that, in my opinion, do not belong there.
+But even with the strictest certifiers, there can still be a certain % of ingredients in there that, in my opinion, do not belong there.
 Food for Skin is standardized (not yet certified due to high costs) on Natrue.
-Natrue is one of the strictest certifiers, but let's be honest: there too you have categories, for example, making category 3 slightly less 'pure' than category 1.
-And the ultimate consumer never sees that!
-Our advice is: check your ingredients, ask your favorite brand where they come from and under what conditions it is made.
-Because if we, consumers, don't 'ask', the Big Beauties (the big pharmas) certainly won't 'run'.
+Natrue is one of the strictest certifiers, but to be fair: there too, for example, you have categories, which means that category 3 is slightly less 'pure' than category 1.
+And the end consumer never sees that!
+Our advice is therefore: check your ingredients, ask your favorite brand where they come from, under what circumstances it is made.
+Because if we, consumers, do not 'ask', the Big Beauties (the big pharmas) will certainly not 'spin'.

 Check cosmetic ingredients

-Can you identify the ingredients on the back of your jar of shampoo?
-I don't, still not, even now that I already know a lot about it.
-This is partly due to the fact that, according to EU legislation, you must use INCIs.
+Can you identify the ingredients on the back of your shampoo jar?
+I can't, still can't, even now that I have a lot of knowledge about it.
+This is partly because according to EU legislation, you have to use INCIs.
 INCI stands for: International Nomenclature of Cosmetic Ingredients, or the international naming system for cosmetic ingredients.
-And that is why the backs are really not legible or recognizable, including unfortunately the back of our Food for Skin products.
-You must use the official names of those ingredients.
-Did you know, for example, that Solanum Lycopersicum is 'just' a tomato?
-We neither!
+And that is the reason why the backs are really not readable or recognizable, unfortunately also the back of our Food for Skin products.
+You have to use the official names of those ingredients.
+Did you know for example that Solanum Lycopersicum is 'just' a tomato?
+Neither do we!

-When we started Food for Skin, we intended to only place 'recognizable' and 'edible' ingredients on the back, but we did not yet know about the INCIs.
-It is good that there is an international standard for this, but does this really help consumers?
+When we started Food for Skin, we intended to only put 'recognizable' and 'edible' ingredients on the back, not knowing about the INCIs at the time.
+It is good that there is an international 1 standard for this, but does this really help consumers?

-Food for Skin's formulas are so pure, you could eat them.
+Food for Skin formulas are so pure, you could eat them.
 Curious?
-Start with a test set.
+Start with a trial set.

-Three ways to quickly see a list and the good and bad bad skin care ingredients:
+Three ways to quickly see a list and the good and bad skin care ingredients:

 1. The Beat the Microbead (BTMB) app